FilippoScaramuzza/precision_agriculture/README.md

 #### Cloud level

-The computational power for this level it's set to be extremely high.
+The computational power for this level is set to be extremely high.
 Values specified are fictitious:

 ```json
 {